 - Having taken the course Modelling Languages and Systems.

 - Experience with developing software;

 Intended learning outcomes

 After the course, the student should be able to:

-- Formally specify properties of programs using types or logics
+- Formally specify properties of programs and data using types and logics

 - Discuss and characterise some recent developments in programming languages and verification technology